jgscott/ECO395M/syllabus.md

 ### Names and pronouns

-Professional courtesy and sensitivity are especially important with respect to individuals and topics dealing with differences of race, culture, religion, politics, sexual orientation, gender, gender variance, and nationalities.
 Class rosters are provided to me with each student’s legal name, but I will gladly address you with whatever name and pronouns you feel most comfortable with.
 Please let me your preferences!

 ### Academic Integrity